didiooi/beginnersguideML/README.md

 ## Help
 [StackExchange](https://stackexchange.com/): to ask for help in any data science or programming problems

-## Important Takeaways
+## Side Note
 The key takeaways that I have learned:
-1. You do not need to know advanced coding to get into Data Science or Machine Learning etc
+1. You do not need to know advanced coding to get into Data Science or Machine Learning etc, do it from top-down
 2. Data Science and its tools is **NOT magic**!
 You should remain skeptical and vigilant.
 Good data and proper internal validation is required.

-3.
+## Questions
+Let me know if you have any questions, at didi.ooi@bristol.ac.uk or at message me at [LinkedIn](https://www.linkedin.com/in/didiooi).